Hemoglobin subunit beta: Haemoglobin E

 Another point mutation in HBB, in which glutamic acid is replaced with lysine at position 26 (β26Glu→Lys), leads to the formation of haemoglobin E (HbE).
 HbE has a very unstable α- and β-globin association.
 Even though the unstable protein itself has mild effect, inherited with HbS and thalassemia traits, it turns into a life-threatening form of β-thalassemia.
 The mutation is of relatively recent origin suggesting that it resulted from selective pressure against severe falciparum malaria, as heterozygous allele prevents the development of malaria.

 Human evolution

 Malaria due to Plasmodium falciparum is a major selective factor in human evolution.
 It has influenced mutations in HBB in various degrees resulting in the existence of numerous HBB variants.
-Some of these mutations are not directly lethal and instead confer resistance to malaria, particularly in Africa where malaria is epidemic.
-People of African descent have evolved to have higher rates of the mutant HBB because the heterozygous individuals have a misshaped red blood cell that prevent attacks from malarial parasites.
-Thus, HBB mutants are the sources of positive selection in these regions and are important for their long-term survival.
+Some of these mutations are not directly lethal and instead confer resistance to malaria, particularly in parts of the world where malaria is epidemic.
+For example, there is evidence that the sickle cell mutation, common in people of African descent, provides a degree of resistance to severe malaria.
+Thus, HBB mutations are the sources of positive selection in these regions and are important for their long-term survival.
 Such selection markers are important for tracing human ancestry and diversification from Africa.